zdravkov/kendo-docs/api/web/dropdownlist.md

 The event handler function context (available via the `this` keyword) will be set to the widget instance.

-> **Important:** The event is not fired when the value of the widget is changed from code.
+> **Important:** The event is not fired when the value of the widget is changed programmatically.
+If you need to handle changes made by API, wire the [cascade](/kendo-ui/api/web/dropdownlist#events-cascade) event.

 #### Event Data